ucsd-zhl135/cse15l-lab-reports/week5/index.md

 written_2/non-fiction/OUP/Castro/chO.txt
 ```

 But this returns directories as well.
-Using `-type f`, we only find the files with paths containing an "O"
+Using `-type f`, we only find the files with names containing an "O"
 ```
 $ find written_2/ -name "*O*" -type f written_2/travel_guides/berlitz2/NewOrleans-History.txt